About this listing

 Leti was an extremely helpful hostess.
 We had misunderstood the house rules about bed linen but she helped us out.
 We enjoyed our stay at the meeting house.

 I am a health and wellbeing consultant, specialising in cancer and exercise.
-I work freelance, currently commissioned by Prostate Cancer UK.
+I work freelance, most recently commissioned by Prostate Cancer UK.
 I also teach exercise classes in the village.

-I live in the neighbouring village of Thimbleby with my husband Tim and our two dogs and two cats.
+I live in the neighbouring village of Thimbleby with my husband Tim, his daughter Hannah, one dog, two cats, two horses and a rabbit!